ClementNerma/Rave/docs/master.md

 * Get rid of high-level languages' lack of riguor ;
 * Use a stable language with a very explicit behavior

-Still, it may not be suited for:
+Still, it may not be suited for some specific cases like very low-level programs, such as the ones that communicate directly with the hardware or manage manually the memory.

-* Very low-level programs - direct communication with hardware, direct memory management, drivers, ... ;
-* Programs in which memory and threads safety is critical (not better than C or C++)

 ### Setting up environment